 - The PP offered by the Association for Legal Professionals (NALS)

 New Mexico does not have any professional paralegal associations.
-However, the New Mexico State Bar (NMSB) does have a Paralegal Division, which grew from the New Mexico Alliance of Professional Paralegals, Inc.
+However, the New Mexico State Bar (NMSB) does have a Paralegal Division, which grew from the New Mexico Alliance of Professional Paralegals, Inc. Membership in the division is open to employed paralegals who meet one of the following:

 The NMSB Paralegal Division is primarily charged with raising the standards of the paralegal profession in New Mexico and promoting the increased utilization of paralegals within the legal community.
 To this end, the NMSB Paralegal Division offers continuing legal education (CLE), works collaboratively with other divisions within the NMSB, and offers pro bono opportunities to its members.